Handbook

 - Avoid standing in and blocking sidewalks and driveways.

-- No pushing, fighting, harassment, intimidation, or horseplay.
+- Be safe, responsible and kind- No pushing, fighting, harassment, intimidation, or horseplay.

-- Do not run to the curb when the bus comes.
-Stay back until the bus is actually stopped.
+- When the bus comes, stay back until the bus is actually stopped and walk to the bus.
 (A push at the middle or end of the line can send the front person into the bus or under its wheels.)

 - Older students should be helpful to younger ones.